Connector directory

 A source is a virtual container holding all items related to a repository such as your company website, database, or SharePoint system.
 This content is searchable through a search interface.

 To retrieve your content and create a source, Coveo uses a connector, a module that establishes a connection with a specific type of repository.
-A connector extracts the desired data as well as the corresponding permissions, and stores it in your index.
+A connector extracts the desired data as well as the corresponding permissions and stores them in your index.

-Moreover, some connectors can use different content retrieval methods, depending on where the data is located and how you want Coveo to extract it.
-Once the content is retrieved, however, the indexing process is the same regardless of the connector or method used.
+Moreover, some connectors can use different content retrieval methods depending on where the data is located and how you want Coveo to extract it.
+Once the content is retrieved, the indexing process remains the same regardless of the connector or method used.

 Connector types